 Explain to the children that they’ll be making their very own book about apples in an apple tree.
 It will be a counting book, and they’ll get to be the book’s illustrators.

-Depending on the kids, this apple book might take a day or two to complete.
+Depending on the kids, the apple counting book might take a day or two to complete.
 Some children can spend a long time coloring, while others aren’t too keen on it.

 I don’t force the children to make the book look “just so.”
 If they’d rather just add the apple fingerprints and read the book with me, that’s great.
 I’ve found that those children who don’t want to color the book at first often go back and add illustrations later.